Christopher Brocklebank-Fowler: Later career

 After the SDP's merger with the Liberal Party to form the Liberal Democrats, Brocklebank-Fowler contested the South Norfolk constituency at the 1992 general election, but once again finished second.
 In 1996 he joined the Labour Party, saying that he was prompted by Tony Blair's "determination to pursue constitutional reform, efficient economic management, and fairer social provision which alone can restore One Nation".

 Personal life

 Brocklebank-Fowler was married three times.
 With his first wife, Joan Nowland, whom he married in 1957, he had two sons.
+In 1975, they divorced and he married his second wife, Mary Berry; they divorced in 1986.
+He was then married Dorothea Rycroft from 1996 until their divorce in 2000.

 He later moved to Thurso, Scotland, where he restored a fishery on the Forss Water.
-He died on 29 May 2020.
+He died from pneumonia on 29 May 2020.